-The applicant is not proposing a parking lot and one is not required for "basic utility" use.
-Vehicles providing routine maintenance will park on the paved driveway that accesses this unmanned facility.
-These standards do not apply.
+The applicant is not proposing a parking lot and one is not required for an accessory building.
+Vehicles accessing the storage building will park within the fenced enclosure from a private driveway that leads to the proposed building and the WCF.
+These standards are not applicable.